-The Moratorium is designed to apply equally to all practitioners who did not undertake primary medical training in Australia or New Zealand, but in reality it can vary in its application:
+The Moratorium is designed to apply equally to all practitioners who didn't undertake primary medical training in Australia or New Zealand, but in reality it can vary in its application:

 - The period of the Moratorium is ten years, although it can be reduced to as little as five by agreeing to work in more remote locations.
 This is a process known as 'scaling', which involves working in eligible locations to obtain 'scaling credits'.

 - Not all forms of medical practice require

 a Medicare provider number, so these

 forms of practice are not affected by the

 Moratorium.
 For example, doctors working

 in public hospitals are typically salaried by

 the state health departments and do not

 need a provider number to work within these

 settings.

 - Medical practitioners can work in a private setting where they do not bill Medicare, but their services are paid for out-of-pocket for patients, or through private insurance schemes that do not involve Medicare.

+- As the Moratorium is measured from the first date of registration, regardless of whether a doctor is working or is even in the country, some choose to come to Australia to become registered and then return overseas while 'the clock runs out'.